Must Know Tips for Solo Travel

 The last time I travelled on my own was to a blog conference in Melbourne, which was kind of businessy, and before that it was as a backpacker, years ago when I set off with a couple of T-shirts, two pairs of pants, a pair of shorts, a sarong, a packet of Imodium and a whole lot of gung-ho.

 And it was GREAT FUN.
 Then I got married, had kids, and travel was still wonderful.
-We travelled in Europe (How to Travel with Kids the Easy Way), Asia and Africa, but it was all encompassing what with nappies and kids toys, and later on often with childrens’ friends tagging along too.
+We travelled in Europe, Asia and Africa, but it was all encompassing what with nappies and kids toys, and later on often with childrens’ friends tagging along too.

 I’m not sure how I would feel about travelling for an extended period on my own now.

 There are some seasoned tour companies around, and not all of them are of the frog-march variety.
-I’ve been on some awesome deals, in China for instance to the Great Wall of China, in Nepal on a river rafting trip, and I’m looking forward to going on a Kimberley tour with Adventure Wild ‘glamping’ in outback Western Australia.
+I’ve been on some awesome deals, in China for instance to the Great Wall of China, in Nepal on a river rafting trip, and Adventure Wild offers great ‘glamping’ in outback Western Australia.
+For more about my 12 Day Holiday, Click Here.

 Carolyn Schonafinger from Holidays to Europe, an online travel company specialising in European holidays is open to helping solo travellers.
 “We are passionate about sharing our European travel expertise with you and helping you to experience the holiday in Europe you have always dreamed of.
 Whether you are a solo traveller, couple, a family, or a group of friends, we offer a huge range of tours, accommodation and transport options for you to choose from,” she says.